-- Q. Are there important differences in this construction cycle for the electric utility industry versus the construction cycle that started in the 1970s? - A. The first construction cycle was driven by the need for additional capacity because of strong demand growth that had been occurring in the two to three decades preceding this period.
+Q. Are there important differences in this construction cycle for the electric capacity because of strong demand growth that had been occurring in the two to three decades preceding this period.
 The second construction cycle has not been driven by demand, but by environmental requirements, replacement of aging infrastructure, energy efficiency measures and other non-capacity related issues.

-Because the first construction cycle was driven by demand growth, it is only logical to conclude that utilities' achieved growth rates over this period should be considered as a high-end estimate for long-term projected growth for utilities during the second construction cycle.
+The first construction cycle was driven by the need for additional to conclude that utilities' achieved growth rates over this period should be considered as a high-end estimate for long-term projected growth for utilities during the second construction cycle.
 Because usage is not expected to increase much over the second cycle, the only way utility companies will be able to recoup the costs of this additional investment is to charge